prdepinho/character_generator/README.md

 -e --environment: The environment from which to choose the monsters.
 If this is not specified, a random environment is selected.
 The options are: arctic, coastal, desert, forest, grassland, hill, mountain, swamp, underdark, underwater, urban.

+-t --treasure: The type of treasure the monsters carry.
+Options are personal and hoard.
+The personal treasure is rolled for each monster.
+The hoard is rolled for the highest level monster, twice if it is legendary.
+If this option is not set, no treasure is generated.

 It is possible that the program won't be able to generate an encounter sufficiently challanging for the number of monsters specified.
 In this case, re-execute the program with more enemies until the encounter's xp threshold